A Counterexample to the L\'evy Flight Foraging Hypothesis in the Narrow Capture Framework: The Elliptic (Pseudo)-Differential Equations

 \section{The Elliptic (Pseudo)-Differential Equations}

-In this section, we briefly discuss the elliptic pseudo-differential equation satisfied by $u_\epsilon(\bx)$, the MFPT of the L\'evy search starting from point $\bx \in \mathbb{T}^2$ in the continuous limit.
-Adopting the electrostatics approach of \cite{redner2001guide} for Brownian searches, we show in Appendix \ref{appA} that $u_\epsilon(\bx)$ satisfies the \textit{exterior problem} The boundary value problems for the Brownian search time ($v_\epsilon(\bx)$) and variance ($\tau(\bx)$) are well-known (\cite{redner2001guide}): Finite difference solutions of \eqref{integral equation}-\eqref{taueps} are straightforward, although discretizing the operator $\mathcal{A}_\alpha$ is computationally expensive.
-As such, asymptotic methods for equations of the forms \eqref{integral equation} and \eqref{sigmaeps}, such as that provided in Appendix \ref{appB}, may be helpful in reducing computation requirements.
+In this section, we briefly discuss the elliptic pseudo-differential equation satisfied by $u_\eps(\bx)$, the MFPT of the L\'evy search starting from point $\bx \in \mathbb{T}^2$ in the continuous limit.
+Adopting the electrostatics approach of \cite{redner2001guide} for Brownian searches, we show in \S \ref{appA} that $u_\eps(\bx)$ satisfies the \textit{exterior problem} The boundary value problems for the Brownian search time ($v_\eps(\bx)$) and SMFPT ($\tau_\eps(\bx)$) are well-known (\cite{redner2001guide}): The \textit{variance} of the MFPT (VMFPT) is then given by $\textrm{VMFPT} = \textrm{SMFPT} - \textrm{MFPT}^2$, plotted in Fig. \ref{variance_fig_all}.
+Finite difference solutions of \eqref{integral equation}-\eqref{taueps} are straightforward, although discretizing the operator $\mathcal{A}_\alpha$ is computationally expensive.
+As such, asymptotic methods for equations of the forms \eqref{integral equation} and \eqref{sigmaeps}, such as that provided in \S \ref{appB}, may be helpful in reducing computation requirements.